Hamad-hossen/Detection-and-Prevention-of-DDOS-and-HTTP-Flood-Attacks-Using-Snort-Intrusion-Detection-Techniques/README.md

 The experimental laboratory was built using **VMware Workstation** and **GNS3**.

-VMware Workstation was used as the virtualization platform for the virtual machines required for the experimental environment, while GNS3 was used to create and simulate the network topology and connect the different network components.
+VMware Workstation provides the virtualization environment for the virtual machines used in the laboratory, while GNS3 is used to create and simulate the network topology and connect the different network components.

-This combination provides a controlled virtualized environment for implementing and testing the network protection system without requiring a physical network infrastructure.
+This combination provides a controlled virtualized environment for implementing and testing the network protection system without requiring physical network infrastructure.

-### Network Simulation

-The network topology was created using **GNS3**.

-The simulated environment contains different systems representing external attackers, legitimate clients, network infrastructure, and the protected server.

-The Ubuntu Server is deployed as a transparent security device between the router and the internal network.

 ### Security Server